bolt12/LogAdventures/README.lagda.md

 \end{align*}
 $$

-We can indeed prove such a property which means we are in the right track!
-A particular insight from this proof is that adding two $\log$ tuples together means that the integer components need to be added and the remainder components need to be multiplied, further displaying how well this specification interacts with the logarithmic properties.
+A particular thing to notice from the result of this proof is that adding two $\log$ tuples together means that the integer components need to be added and the remainder components need to be multiplied, highlighting the deep relation this specification has with the logarithmic properties.

 ## Formalization in Agda